Sunglasses In Toowoomba | Sunglasses in Highfields

 - Lens category 0: Fashion spectacles

-These are not sunglasses, as they have a very low ability to reduce sun glare.
-They provide limited UV protection.
+These are not sunglasses, as they have a limited UV protection and very low ability to reduce sun glare.

 - Lens category 2: Sunglasses